ldv-klever/klever/docs/deploy_openstack.rst

 In addition, between creating and removing you can also *share*/*hide* for/from the outside world :ref:`klever_inst` and open an SSH connection to it.
-By default name for :ref:`klever_inst` is a concatenation of :term:`$OS_USERNAME`, "klever", and mode used (development or production).
+By default name for :ref:`klever_inst` is a concatenation of :term:`$OS_USERNAME`, "klever", and the mode used (development or production), e.g. *petrov-klever-development*.
-Example: *petrov-klever-development*.

 .. _klever_insts:

 Multiple Klever Instances
 -------------------------

-You can also create a specified number of OpenStack instances for performing various experiments.
+You can also create a specified number of OpenStack instances for performing various experiments by using the *--instances* command-line argument.
 In this mode you can only execute actions *show*, *create*, *update* and *remove*.
 The normal workflow for :ref:`klever_insts` is the same as for :ref:`klever_inst`, e.g.: